PoseGraphNet++: Enriching 3D Human Pose with Orientation Estimation: Experiment Setup

 \subsection{Metrics}

-Following previous work \cite{banik_3d_2021,xu2021graph,fisch_orientation_2021,yu2021skeleton2mesh}, we compute \emph{Mean Per Joint Position Error} (MPJPE) for evaluating the joint position prediction using two protocols: P1 and P2.
-As per P1, it is computed as the mean Euclidean distance of the predicted 3D joints to the ground truth joints in millimeters, as defined in Eq. \ref{eq:loss_mpjpe}.
-In P2 the predicted pose is aligned with the ground truth using \emph{Procrustes alignment} before computing the error.
-To evaluate the performance of bone orientation prediction, we use two angular metrics - \emph{Mean Per Joint Angular Error} (MPJAE) and \emph{Mean Average Accuracy} (MAA).
-MPJAE \cite{ionescu_human36m_2014} is the average geodesic distance $\theta_{sep}$ between the predicted and ground truth bone orientations $R_{pred}$ and $R_{gt}$ respectively, and ranges in $[0, \pi]$ radian.
-MAA \cite{fisch_orientation_2021} on the other hand is an accuracy metric.
+Following previous work~\cite{banik_3d_2021,xu2021graph,fisch_orientation_2021,yu2021skeleton2mesh}, we compute \emph{Mean Per Joint Position Error} (MPJPE) (protocol 1)~\cite{Martinez2017} for evaluating the joint position prediction.
+It is computed as per Eq.~\ref{eq:loss_mpjpe}.
+To evaluate the bone orientation prediction, we use two angular metrics - \emph{Mean Per Joint Angular Error} (MPJAE)~\cite{ionescu_human36m_2014} and \emph{Mean Average Accuracy} (MAA)~\cite{fisch_orientation_2021}.
+MPJAE is the average geodesic distance $\theta_{sep}$ between the predicted and ground truth bone orientations $R_{pred}$ and $R_{gt}$ respectively, and ranges in $[0, \pi]$ radian.
+MAA~\cite{fisch_orientation_2021} on the other hand is an accuracy metric.
 Formally, the metrics are defined as follows

-where $\theta_{sep}(R_{i, gt}, R_{i, pred}) = ||log(R^T_{i, gt}R_{i, pred})||_2$.
+where $\theta_{sep}(R_{i, gt}, R_{i, pred}) = ||\log(R^T_{i, gt}R_{i, pred})||_2$.
 The objective is to have lower MPJAE and higher MAA.